jlonghku/SWMM_CFD/README.md

 4. Add the control file into the case and modify parameters inside.
 5. Run the cases by command.
 6. View or post-processing the results of the simulation.
-For a quick start of a sample case, please refer to Section 2.
-For more settings of different control files, please refer to Section 3 of setting up different case files.
+For a quick start of a sample case, please refer to Section 2 in manual.
+For more settings of different control files, please refer to Section 3 in manual of setting up different case files.

 We provide some example cases in the directionary SWMM_CFD/Case.
 A quick start command of the sample 1:
 ```python
 python3 main.py
 ```

-For more detailed user manual and data source file, Please contact jlong@connect.hku.hk.
+For more details, please see the user's manual.